 NEW LAWS FOR TEENAGE DRIVERS TAKE EFFECT

-Did you know that car crashes are the second most common cause of death for teenagers in the state of Minnesota?
-There were over 6000 crashes involving a teen driver last year alone – that’s over 16 crashes a day!
-Our MN car accident attorneys handle many cases where a teen driver caused a crash because he or she was distracted, or just too inexperienced with driving.
-These cases often result in serious injuries.
+Did you know that car crashes are the second most common cause of death for teenagers in Minnesota?
+There were over 6000 crashes involving a teen driver last year alone – over 16 crashes a day!
+Our car accident attorneys handle many cases where a teen driver caused a crash.
+In most cases, the teenager was distracted or just too inexperienced with driving.
+Unfortunately, these cases often result in serious injuries.

 REDUCING TEEN CAR CRASHES IN MINNESOTA